Trump EPA allows use of controversial pesticide

 “Every day we go without a ban, children and farmworkers are eating, drinking and breathing a pesticide linked to intellectual and learning disabilities and poisonings,” the groups said in a joint statement.

-Ken Cook, president of the Environmnetal Working Group, said current EPA Administrator Andrew Wheeler ignored the advice of EPA scientists who supported a ban.
+Ken Cook, president of the Environmental Working Group, said current EPA Administrator Andrew Wheeler ignored the advice of EPA scientists who supported a ban.

 “If the Trump administration had followed the advice of its scientists, chlorpyrifos likely would not be in the food and milk kids eat and drink today,” he said.